in Poway, CA

 Did you know that straight teeth are a strong underlying component of good oral health?
 According to the American Dental Association, gapped or crooked teeth are a strong predictor for increased risk of oral health problems such as gum disease, periodontitis, TMJ and jaw pain.

 If your child’s bite doesn’t align properly, he or she will likely develop a less-than-straight smile.
 Through advancements in modern dentistry, this is totally preventable.
-The expert interceptive orthodontics offered at Dr. Ellen Im Pediatric Dentistry will help you avoid development issues and extensive dental work for your child when they reach their teen years.
+The expert interceptive orthodontics offered at Dr. Ellen Im Pediatric Dentistry in Poway will help you avoid development issues and extensive dental work for your child when they reach their teen years.
 Not only will you establish a healthy environment for permanent teeth to grow in, this phased approach to orthodontics is typically a more pleasant experience too.

 Your First Consultation